Graduate Students

 Background: Jada received a BA in Psychology and minored in Sociology from William & Mary in 2020.
 During her time, she spent 3 years in a social cognition lab studying intergroup relations and stereotyping/prejudice where she also conducted her own honors project.

-Future plans: Continue conducting research and become a professor while being an interior designer and/or wedding planner as a hobby!
+Future plans: Continue conducting research and become a professor while being a trained pastry chef!

 Email